cblanken/boggler-flask/README.md

 ### Renew HTTPs Certs
 - To renew Let's Encrypt cert, shutdown the app (`sudo docker compose down`), then run `sudo certbot --nginx renew`.
-Stop `nginx.service` with `sudo systemctl stop nginx.service` (it may be necessary to restart the host) then restart the app with `sudo docker compose up -d`.
+Stop `nginx.service` with `sudo systemctl stop nginx.service` (it may be necessary to restart the host) then restart the app with `sudo FLASK_CONFIG=production docker compose up -d`.